eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

 Using the provided Docker image
 *******************************

-    The *eProsima Micro XRCE-DDS Client* comes with a `Docker image <https://hub.docker.com/r/eprosima/micro-xrce-dds-agent>`_ where the library is installed, as well as the provided examples, so users can easily execute them.
+    The *eProsima Micro XRCE-DDS Client* comes with a `Docker image <https://hub.docker.com/r/eprosima/micro-xrce-dds-agent>`_ where the library is installed together with the provided examples, so they can easily be executed by the users.

     You can pull the image to your local machine by executing ``docker pull eprosima/micro-xrce-dds-client:<tag> <<args>>``, with *tag* being one of the following options: